Plastic Bags are 100% Recyclable

 What should you do with your leftover plastic grocery bags?
 Reuse or recycle them!

 Plastic bags are 100% recyclable.
 Recycling is easy and makes a real difference.
 Since 2005, there has been a 54% increase in plastic film recycling.¹

-Consumers can bring their plastic bags, sacks and wraps to participating stores and drop them into plastic bag recycling bins.
-From there, the bags and wraps are picked up for recycling
+- Bring your plastic bags, sacks, and wraps to participating retail stores and drop them into plastic bag recycling bins.
+From there, the bags and wraps are picked up for recycling.